Near-linear convergence of the Random Osborne algorithm for Matrix Balancing: Connections to Matrix Scaling and Sinkhorn's algorithm

 \section{Connections to Matrix Scaling and Sinkhorn's algorithm}

-Here, we continue the discussion in Remark~\ref{rem:scaling} by briefly mentioning two further connections between Osborne's algorithm for Matrix Balancing and Sinkhorn's algorithm for Matrix Scaling.

-\paragraph*{Parallelizability.} In contrast to Osborne's algorithm for Matrix Balancing, Sinkhorn's algorithm for Matrix Scaling is so-called ``embarassingly parallelizable''.
+Here, we continue the discussion in Remark~\ref{rem:scaling} by briefly mentioning two further connections between Osborne's algorithm for Matrix Balancing and Sinkhorn's algorithm for Matrix Scaling. \\ \\ \textbf{Parallelizability.} In contrast to Osborne's algorithm for Matrix Balancing, Sinkhorn's algorithm for Matrix Scaling is so-called ``embarassingly parallelizable''.
 We briefly explain this in terms of the connection between parallelizability and graph coloring (see \S\ref{ssec:prelim:par}).
-For the Matrix Scaling problem on $K \in \Rp^{m \times n}$, the associated graph has vertex set $L \cupdot R$ where $|L| = m$ and $|R| = n$, and edge set $\{(i,j) : i \in [m], j \in [n], K_{ij} \neq 0 \}$.
-This graph is \emph{bipartite} and thus trivially \emph{$2$-colorable}, which is why Sinkhorn's algorithm can safely update all coordinates in $L$ or $R$ in parallel.

-\paragraph*{Bit-complexity.} In Theorem~\ref{thm:osb-all:bits}, we showed that many variants of Osborne's algorithm can be implemented over numbers with logarithmically few bits, and still achieve the same runtime bounds.
+For the Matrix Scaling problem on $K \in \Rp^{m \times n}$, the associated graph has vertex set $L \cup R$ where $|L| = m$ and $|R| = n$, and edge set $\{(i,j) : i \in [m], j \in [n], K_{ij} \neq 0 \}$.
+This graph is \emph{bipartite} and thus trivially \emph{$2$-colorable}, which is why Sinkhorn's algorithm can safely update all coordinates in $L$ or $R$ in parallel. \\ \\ \textbf{Bit-complexity.} In Theorem~\ref{thm:osb-all:bits}, we showed that many variants of Osborne's algorithm can be implemented over numbers with logarithmically few bits, and still achieve the same runtime bounds.
 By a nearly identical argument, it can be shown that the analogous result applies to Sinkhorn's algorithm.
 This saves a similar factor of up to roughly $O(n)$ in the bit-complexity for poorly connected inputs.
 Moreover, this modification is also helpful for well-connected inputs, in particular for the application of Optimal Transport, where the matrix $K$ to scale is dense yet has exponentially large entries which require bit-complexity $O(L(\log n)/\eps)$ in the notation of~\citep[Remark 1]{AltWeeRig17}.
 This modification reduces the bit-complexity to only logarithmic size $O(\log(Ln/\eps))$.